rysenko/bugsnap/README.md

 3. Navigate to bugsnap root folder and install modules (npm install)
 4. Setup the environment (grunt install)
 5. Package extensions (grunt)

-FireFox version can be tested with "grunt run" command.

 Packaged extensions will appear in build folder.